-Let us discuss some of the major Difference Between Random Error vs Systematic Error
+Let us discuss some of the major differences between Random and Systematic errors.

-- Random Error is unpredictable and it occurs due to not know sources, whereas the systematic error is predictable and occur due to defect of the instrument which is used for measurement.
+- Random Error is unpredictable and occurs due to not knowing the sources.
+In contrast, systematic error is predictable and occurs due to a defect in the instrument used for measurement.

-- Random error occurs in both the direction whereas systematic error occurs only in one direction.
+- Random error occurs in both directions, whereas systematic error occurs only in one direction.

-- Random error is unique and no specific type whereas the systematic error is of 3 types as mention in the above table.
+- Random error is unique and has no specific type, whereas systematic error is of 3 types, as mentioned in the above table.

-- Systematic error is difficult to spot this is due to same results each and every time and not realizes there is the issue at all whereas Random error easy to spot due to different results each and every time.
+- Systematic error is difficult to spot due to the same results every time and not realizing there is an issue at all, whereas Random error is easy to spot due to different results every time.